nadavw1312/crypto-market/README.md

 ## :desktop_computer: Setup:

 - Install all project dependencies with `npm install`
-- Start the development server with `npm start`
+- Start the development server with `npm run dev`
 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.